datacenter/nexus9000/nexusscripts/off-box/config-mgmt/Readme.txt

   Steps :

      a.
 Configuration file is reused from the interface description update (check the host details and email address)
+     b.
+Edit the configuration for the interface details e.g interfacetype = ethernet/fastethernet , interfacenumber = 1/12 , fexnumber = 102
-     b. verify the jinja templates exists or not.
+     c. verify the jinja templates exists or not.
-     c. schedule the cron job for the python script e.g */15 * * * * cd /home/ubuntu/nexus9000/nexusscripts && python fex_config.py
+     d. schedule the cron job for the python script e.g */15 * * * * cd /home/ubuntu/nexus9000/nexusscripts && python fex_config.py